A version of this story appears in CNN’s What Matters newsletter. To get it in your inbox, sign up for free here.

 In recent decades, disagreements over raising the debt ceiling (the maximum amount of money the Treasury is authorized to borrow to pay its bills) have grown along with the size of the national debt.
 The country reached its debt limit, which currently stands at $31.4 trillion, in January.

 President Joe Biden and House Speaker Kevin McCarthy are set to meet for the first time on Wednesday to discuss how to resolve the debt ceiling issue.

 The current situation

 There’s no denying the size of the debt is alarming, and not just because $31 trillion-plus is an eye-popping figure.

 Economists like to assess the debt as a percentage of gross domestic product, or GDP, the broadest measure of the US economy.
 After pandemic recovery spending, the debt is about 120% of GDP, according to government figures.
 That’s historically high – higher than after World War II – but whether it’s a problem is the subject of much debate.

-So-called “extraordinary measures” – the Treasury Department equivalent of moving money around to make interest payments – will give Congress and President Joe Biden until approximately June to come to an agreement on how to raise the debt ceiling.
+So-called “extraordinary measures” – the Treasury Department equivalent of moving money around to make interest payments – will give Congress and Biden until early June to come to an agreement on how to raise the debt ceiling.

 While there are clues to how this showdown will play out politically from other recent debt standoffs, there’s also reason to believe this time could be different – a larger portion of GOP lawmakers seem willing to allow the country to default and Biden seems unlikely to enact the kinds of spending cuts that would satisfy them.